OrangeC93/Book_Causal_Inference_What_If/Part2/Chapter11_Why_Models.md

 All methods for causal inference that we described in Part I of this book–standardization, IP weighting, stratification, matching–were based on nonparametric estimators of population quantities under a saturated model because they did not impose any a priori restrictions on the value of the effect estimates.

 ## 11.4 Smoothing
+In realistic applications, models often include many different covariates so that the curves are really hyperdimensional surfaces.
+Regardless of the dimensionality of the problem, the concept of smoothing remains invariant: the **fewer parameters** in the model, the **smoother** the prediction (response) surface will be.

+## 11.5 The bias-variance trade-off
+Although less smooth models may yield a less biased estimate, they also result in a larger variance.